 - Get an introduction to how mathematical processes shape both society and nature.

 Assignments and Tests

 - Classwork (C) assignments will be introduced almost every class.
-Several of these assignments will be group-based.
-Some will be open-book quizzes.
+These will generally be due by the end of the day.

 - The mid-term and final will both be open book, with access to any materials you want.
-The mid-term will be on Section A, and will be announced 2 weeks in advance.
-The final will be on Wed, May 20 from 1 to 3 pm in SOND 409.
+See “Academic Conduct” below.
+The mid-term will be on Section A, after Spring Break.
+The final will be held on the appointed time according to the finals schedule (TBA).